 Coaching FIRST Lego League is a highly rewarding experience that I would recommend to any parent with kids interested in engineering.
 While the kids are having fun, they are also learning team problem solving skills and Systems Engineering principles that can be applied to a variety of engineering professions in the future.

-We use these same principles at Logic PD every day to serve our customers better and solve their real-world product development challenges – we just haven’t been asked to work on a bird feeder yet.
+We use these same principles at Compass Electronics Solutions every day to serve our customers better and solve their real-world product development challenges – we just haven’t been asked to work on a bird feeder yet.

 Engineering Manager and Systems Lead